noirotm/flvmeta/README.md

 permits the computation of all necessary tags without loading anything more than the file's tags headers in memory.

-The FLVmeta source package includes and uses the following software:
+The FLVMeta source package includes and uses the following software:

 * the libyaml YAML parser and emitter ([http://pyyaml.org/wiki/LibYAML](http://pyyaml.org/wiki/LibYAML "LibYAML")).

-FLVmeta is provided "as is" with no warranty.
+FLVMeta is provided "as is" with no warranty.
 The exact terms under which you may use and (re)distribute this program are detailed in the GNU General Public License, in the file COPYING.